-Select a Port - Indicates the specific interface for which PoE parameters are defined and assigned to the powered interface connected to the selected port.

-PoE Admin Status - Indicates the device PoE mode.
-The possible field values are:

-Auto - Enables the Device Discovery protocol, and provides power to the device using the PoE module.
+- Select a Port Indicates the specific interface for which PoE parameters are defined and assigned to the powered interface connected to the selected port. - PoE Admin Status Indicates the device PoE mode.
+The possible field values are: - Auto Enables the Device Discovery protocol, and provides power to the device using the PoE module.
 The Device Discovery Protocol enables the device to discover Powered Devices attached to the device interfaces, and to learn their classification.
-This is the default settings.

-Never - Disables the Device Discovery protocol, and stops the power supply to the device using the PoE module.

-PoE Operational Status - Indicates if the port is enabled to work on PoE.
-The possible field values are:

-On - Indicates the device is delivering power to the interface.

-Off - Indicates the device is not delivering power to the interface.

-Test Fail -Indicates the powered device test has failed.
-For example, a port could not be enabled and cannot be used to deliver power to the powered device.

-Testing - Indicates the powered device is being tested.
-For example, a powered device is tested to confirm it is receiving power from the power supply.

-Searching - Indicates that the PowerConnect device is currently searching for a powered device.
-Searching is the default PoE operational status.

-Fault - Indicates that the PowerConnect device has detected a fault on the powered device.
+This is the default setting. - Never Disables the Device Discovery protocol, and stops the power supply to the device using the PoE module. - PoE Operational Status Indicates if the port is enabled to work on PoE.
+The possible field values are: - Disabled - - Searching Indicates that the PowerConnect device is currently searching for a powered device.
+Searching is the default PoE operational status. - Delevering Power Indicates that the PowerConnect device is delevering power. - Fault Indicates that the PowerConnect device has detected a fault on the powered device.
 For example, the powered device memory could not be read.

-Power Priority Level - Determines the port priority if the power supply is low.
+- Test Indicates the powered device is being tested.
+For example, a powered device is tested to confirm it is receiving power from the power supply. - Other Fault - - Unknown - - Power Priority Level Determines the port priority if the power supply is low.
 The port power priority is used if the power supply is low.
 The field default is low.
-For example, if the power supply is running at 99% usage, and port 1 is prioritized as high, but port 3 is prioritized as low, port 1 is prioritized to receive power, and port 3 may be denied power.

-Critical - Assigns the highest power priority level.

-High - Assigns the second highest power priority level.

-Low - Assigns the lowest power priority level.

-Power Consumption - Indicates the amount of power assigned to the powered device connected to the selected interface.
-Devices are classified by the powered device, and the PowerConnect devices use the classification information.
-The field values are represented in Watts.
-The possible field values are:

-0.44 - 12.95 - Indicates that the port is assigned a power consumption level of .44 to 12.95 Watts.

-0.44 - 3.8 - Indicates that the port is assigned a power consumption level of .44 to 3.8 Watts.

-3.84 - 6.49 - Indicates that the port is assigned a power consumption level of 3.84 to 6.49 Watts.

-6.49 - 12.95 - Indicates that the port is assigned a power consumption level of 6.49 to 12.95 Watts.

-Power Device (0-24 characters) - Provides a user-defined powered device description.
-The field can contain up to 24 characters.

-Overload Counter - Indicates the total power overload occurrences.

-Short Counter - Indicates the total power shortage occurrences.

-Denied Counter - Indicates times the powered device was denied power.

-Absent Counter - Indicates the times the power supply was stopped to the powered device because the powered device was no longer detected.

-Invalid Signature Counter - Indicate the times an invalid signature was received.
+For example, if the power supply is running at 99% usage, and port 1 is prioritized as high, but port 3 is prioritized as low, port 1 is prioritized to receive power, and port 3 may be denied power. - Critical Assigns the highest power priority level. - High Assigns the second highest power priority level. - Low Assigns the lowest power priority level. - Power Classification Indicates the powered device is classed according to the following classification: - Class 0: 0.44 12.95 Indicates that the port is assigned a power consumption level of .44 to 12.95 Watts. - Class 1: 0.44 3.8 Indicates that the port is assigned a power consumption level of .44 to 3.8 Watts. - Class 2: 3.84 6.49 Indicates that the port is assigned a power consumption level of 3.84 to 6.49 Watts. - Class 3: 6.49 12.95 Indicates that the port is assigned a power consumption level of 6.49 to 12.95 Watts. - Powered Device (0-24 characters) Provides a user-defined powered device description.
+The field can contain up to 24 characters. - Overload Counter Indicates the total power overload occurrences. - Short Counter Indicates the total power shortage occurrences. - Denied Counter Indicates times the powered device was denied power. - Absent Counter Indicates the times the power supply was stopped to the powered device because the powered device was no longer detected. - Invalid Signature Counter Indicate the times an invalid signature was received.
 Signatures are the means by which the powered device identifies itself to the PSE.
 Signatures are generated during powered device detection, classification, or maintenance.